 - Learning how to play an instrument

-Recovering addicts can use the money saved from not buying drugs for countless other activities and events.
+Those in recovery can use the money saved from not buying drugs for countless other activities and events.
 The important thing is to remember that you don’t have to be high or drunk to enjoy life after rehab.

 Building a daily routine also provides a familiar structure that prevents boredom and thoughts about using.
-Going to bed at a regular time, attending support groups and making time for new hobbies creates stability and something to look forward to.
+Going to bed at a regular time, attending support groups, and making time for new hobbies creates stability and something to look forward to.